-ELR: Canton City Public Health utilizes electronic lab results (ELR) as a way to receive positive lab results on reportable diseases.
+ELR: Canton City Public Health utilizes electronic lab results (ELR) to receive positive lab results on reportable diseases.
 ELR is the electronic transmission from laboratories to public health of laboratory reports which identify reportable conditions.
 ELR has many benefits, including improved timeliness, reduction of manual data entry errors, and reports that are more complete.
-The ELR system is a partnership between the Ohio

-Department of Health (Informatics) and the reporting laboratory.
+The ELR system is a partnership between the Ohio Department of Health (Informatics) and the reporting laboratory.
 ODH and reporting facilities are equipped to test the systems and audit compliance with reporting guidelines, reporting timeframes and accuracy.
+Follow the steps outlined by ODH including calling in the report to ODH (on occasion, this can change annually).